-On each firewall model, you can use a maximum of 30 external dynamic lists with unique sources to enforce policy; predefined IP address feeds do not count toward this limit.
+On each firewall model, you can add a maximum of 30 custom EDLs with unique sources to a single policy rule to enforce policy; predefined IP address feeds do not count toward this limit.
 The external dynamic list limit is not applicable to Panorama.
 When using Panorama to manage a firewall that is enabled for multiple virtual systems, if you exceed the limit for the firewall, a commit error displays on Panorama.
 A source is a URL that includes the IP address or hostname, the path, and the filename for the external dynamic list.
 The firewall matches the URL (complete string) to determine whether a source is unique.

 While the firewall does not impose a limit on the number of lists of a specific type, the following limits are enforced: